MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 computing prognostic fields.

-When algorithms call kernels, the PSy layer code requires that all fields are initialised as its code will access metadata about the fields being passed through.
-To save memory, the LFRic infrastructure allows fields to be initialised without any field data, meaning that the field takes up a minimal amount of memory while the PSy layer can access the field information without causing a segmentation fault.
+When algorithms call kernels, the PSy layer code requires that all fields are initialised.
+To save memory, the LFRic infrastructure allows fields to be initialised without any field data, meaning that the field takes up a minimal amount of memory.
 The following example illustrates the approach:

 .. code-block:: fortran